Shape My Face: Registering 3D Face Scans by Surface-to-Surface Translation: Experimental evaluation: Registration

 \subsection{Landmark localization}

-We first compare the landmark localisation error in sample (on the training set) and out of sample (on the test set).
 To reproduce the experiment of \cite{Liu_2019_ICCV}, we first evaluate the methods on the BU-3DFE database.
 We train SMF on the whole training set, as well as on the training set without BU-3DFE.
-We include SMF+ in sample for comparison.
-To provide another baseline, we report the performance of Non-Rigid ICP (NICP) initialized with landmarks and with additional stiffness weights to regularize deformations of the boundary.
+We also re-trained a model using the methodology described in \cite{Liu_2019_ICCV}, excluding BU-3DFE from the training set.
+We include SMF+ (in sample) for comparison.
+We also report the performance of Non-Rigid ICP (NICP) initialized with landmarks and with additional stiffness weights to regularize deformations of the boundary, and use the values reported in \cite{Liu_2019_ICCV} for the algorithms of \cite{Bolkart2015}, \cite{Salazar2014}, and \cite{8373814}.
+For 3DMD, we report the performance of NICP initialized with landmarks, the pre-trained model of \cite{Liu_2019_ICCV}, SMF, and SMF+.
 For the sake of completeness, we also report the results of initializing NICP with the registration provided by SMF and SMF+ in place of the LSFM mean face and without landmarks information or stiffness weights.
 Given manual annotations on the raw scans, grouped by semantic label $\left(l^*_i\right)_{i=1}^k$ (\eg left eye, or nose), we compute the semantic landmark error per landmark group as $\frac{1}{k}\sum_{i=1}^k ||\hat{l}_i - l_i^*||$, with $\hat{l}_i$ the corresponding landmark in the registration.

-We report the median and standard deviation of the error within each group.
+We report the mean and standard deviation of the error within each group.
 Table \ref{tab:bu3d_landmark_correspondence} summarizes the results for the BU-3DFE dataset, and Table \ref{tab:3dmd_landmark_correspondence} the results on 3DMD.
 We note that applying NICP did not significantly change the landmark error, which is likely due to the reconstructions output by SMF and SMF+ being already sufficiently close to the ground truth surface.
 There is, however, an advantage in using SMF to initialize NICP compared to landmarks: the typical runtime of the public implementation of NICP we used (from the publicly available LSFM code \citep{Booth2018}) with landmarks initialization was between 45 and 60 seconds per scan, while the initialization with SMF achieved equally detailed registrations in around 20 seconds per scan.